10 Best (REALLY FREE) Password Managers in 2024

 Is Apple’s built-in password manager safe to use?

-Yes, Apple’s iCloud Keychain is a reliable password manager with end-to-end encryption and a zero-knowledge architecture ensuring your data’s safety.
+Yes, Apple’s iCloud Keychain is a reliable password manager with end-to-end encryption and a zero-knowledge architecture that will ensure your data’s safety.
 However, it’s confined to Apple devices, lacks a dedicated app, and doesn’t provide emergency access.
 Additionally, it can’t store a variety of personal documents like passports or social security numbers.
-While safe, its functionality isn’t as comprehensive or convenient as leading competitors like Dashlane, which are designed with a broader range of features and cross-platform compatibility.
+While safe, its functionality isn’t as comprehensive or convenient as that of leading competitors like Dashlane, which are designed with a broader range of features and cross-platform compatibility.

 Is Google Password Manager safe to use?